phalcon-orphanage/docs/en/tutorial-vokuro.md

 **routes.php**

 This file contains the routes that Vökuró understands.
 The router already registers the default routes, so any routes defined in `routes.php` are specific ones.
-You can add any non standard routes you need, when customizing Vökuró, in this file.
+You can add any non-standard routes you need, when customizing Vökuró, in this file.
 As a reminder, the default routes are:

 ```bash
 /:controller/:action/:parameters